Actions putting the Territorial Agenda into practice

 The Territorial Agenda 2030 addresses inequalities between places and people and advocates for a future for all places.
 The action aims to create a better understanding policy impacts on territories to design better policies that are place-sensitive and address the needs of communities and citizens.
 Instead of implementing different TIAs across different territories and eventually comparing their outcomes, the rationale builds on existing TIA methodologies and aims to develop and test the right blend of those that best serve the purpose of the pilot action.
 The pilot action builds on three innovative ideas.
 First, the focus of the TIA starts from the characteristics and needs of the territory and agreed development goals.
 Different types of territories can be included, e.g. urban, rural, cross-border areas to look at effects beyond borders.
 Second, the TIA aims to support integrated territorial development strategies at different levels of governance.
 Lastly, it aims to involve local and regional players in implementation.

-The process of the ‘Region-focused Territorial Impact Assessment’ has three main phases:
+The process of the ‘Region-focused Territorial Impact Assessment’ had three main phases:

-• Phase 1: Collecting showcase examples and introducing them to the participating stakeholders (incl. review of existing TIA methodologies and the impact policies on the indicated areas and types of territories) plus the pilot projects (PL-DE, SI, CZ, et al.)
+• Phase 1: Collecting showcase examples and introducing them to the participating stakeholders (incl. review of existing TIA methodologies and the impact policies on the indicated areas and types of territories) plus the pilot projects (PL-DE, SI, CZ, et al.).
+A report summarising the existing TIA methodology and the extent to which it is used in EU Member States was produced.
+In order to understand more fully the approaches presented, several individual in-depth interviews were conducted with their authors and/or key TIA researchers in Europe.

-• Phase 2: Developing a flexible methodology for a tailor-made TIA, building on the results of phase 1.
+• Phase 2: Developing a flexible methodology for a tailor-made TIA: SPA(TIA), building on the results of phase 1.

-• Phase 3: Implementing/ testing the methodology in case study areas.
+• Phase 3: Implementing/ testing the SPA(TIA) methodology.

-The pilot action combines joint and individual activities for the partners involved in the case study areas, including input on experiences, workshops, and verification of methods to the involvement of joint coordination experts.
+The pilot action combined joint and individual activities of the partners involved in the case study areas, including input on experiences, workshops, and verification of methods to the involvement of joint coordination experts.

-The project is envisaged to run from January 2021 until the second half of 2022.
+The project started in January 2021 and run the second half of 2023.

 Resources

 Partners bring in own resources to cover own activities, e.g. funding, personnel and knowledge.
-Resources for joint activities will be covered by Lead Partner.
+Resources for joint activities were covered by Lead Partner.

-Partner states are Poland (lead), Germany, Slovenia, the Czech Republic and The Netherlands and Luxemburg as an observer partner Additional cooperation partners are the European Commission, the European Committee of the Regions and ESPON, furthermore, partners from different governance levels in interested regions of the participating countries.
+Partner states were Poland (lead), Germany, Slovenia, the Czech Republic, The Netherlands and Luxemburg as an observer partner.
+Additional cooperation partners were the European Commission, the European Committee of the Regions and ESPON, furthermore, partners from different governance levels in interested regions of the participating countries.

 Lead stakeholder